Paisseon/spnati/README.md

 alias localhost="debugserver localhost:8080"

+• Add characters (make sure to have at least 8 characters or the game won't start. this is not my fault, it is a SPNatI bug)

 • In NewTerm type 'spnati'

 • Open a new tab in NewTerm and type 'localhost'

-• Open Safari and go to localhost:8080
+• Open Safari and go to localhost:8080.
+If it fails to connect try localhost:8080/index.html

 ![Kanna calling you hentai](https://i.ytimg.com/vi/Tcf7GO9nphw/maxresdefault.jpg)